chris678/rsync-pull-backup/README.md

 ## Intention

 The scripts have been designed for server based time machine like backup of user data/documents.
 They are NOT designed for a full system backup.
+Fot this better tools exist.

+The scripts should work with all clients which support a ssh server.

 ## Features
 * Copy secured by ssh connection
 * Each source system has its own configuration
 * batch or single mode

+## Content/Scripts

 ## Usage
 ### Installation